jrcallanta/Gimme/README.md

 #### Express.js

-The middleware is supported by Express.js and api routes that follow the REST protocols.
+The backend is supported by Express.js and api routes that follow the REST protocols.
 API Routes can be reached using the `/api/routes/` prefix followed by the fields below:

 ** THESE FIELDS HAVE BEEN REMOVED FOR PRIVACY REASONS **